petr-shumilov/stochastic-course/README.md

 Code of each tasks located in `~/task${N}/${PACKAGE_NAME}/main.py` where `PACKAGE_NAME` package name for each task accordingly
 ## How to start
-My apps are supportoing two methods of reliable checking -- downloading and running `Docker` image (recommended) or manual performing the scripts (you must have all dependencies).
+My work are supporting two methods of checking -- downloading Docker image (recommended) or manual performing the scripts (you must have installed all dependencies).
 ### Docker
 For this case you need have only `Docker`.
 Copy this line to bash-like tty and press enter for downloading and building tasks:
 ```bash